luchaoo7/free-vpn/README.md

 # Free VPN

-This template demonstrates how to create a free VPN running on AWS EC2 instance using the Serverless Framework.
+This template demonstrates how to create a free VPN running on an AWS EC2 instance using the Serverless Framework.

 ## Requirements